Options & Configurations

 David: ‘Delighted to offer many options and configurations’.

 The LP Galaxy Giovani Series Bongo’s are a world-class instrument.
 They sound gorgeous and offer a beautiful tonal range.

-Each bongo head has its own independent & professional microphone which picks up the crisp dynamics and awesome ‘hoop crack’ associated with this fantastic instrument.
+Each bongo head has its own independent & professional microphone, which picks up the crisp dynamics and excellent ‘hoop crack’ associated with this fantastic instrument.

 Attached to the bongo stand is a Paiste Splash cymbal.
-When played the cymbal helps accentuate build up and those big crescendo drops!
+The cymbal helps accentuate build-ups and those big crescendo drops when played!

 Watch and listen to TheBongoman set-up in action.

 The Bongoman Live at European Snow Pride in Tignes, France.